KHARI2004/Khariproject/README.md

 # Khariproject
-This is demo for git &amp; github class..
+This is demo for git &amp; github class.

+# Teacher
+Shradha Khapra

+# Student
+Delta Student